Azovske

 Azovske (Qalay, Азовское, Азовське) is an urban-type settlement in Dzhankoi Raion, to the southeast of the town of Dzhankoi in northeastern Crimea, along highway E97.
-Population:
+Population: It is part of Russian-occupied Ukraine.

 History

 The village was inhabited in the Bronze Age (3rd and 2nd millennium BCE).
 This is evidenced by the excavation of 15 mounds in the immediate vicinity of Azovske.
 At the time of the annexation of Crimea to Russia in 1783 there was a small village in the vicinity named Kalay.
 In 1892, after the construction of the railroad to Feodosia, Kalay railway station was established.
 In the early 20th century the village grew, with about ten retail businesses, and numerous new homes.

 In the period from 1935 to 1962 it became a district center and was named Azovske in 1944.
 A knitting factory, repair shops, a milling plant, a small winery, a meat and dairy plant, a dairy, brick and tile factory and a power plant built in Azovske saw it develop into a fair-sized settlement, reaching a population of 1607 people in 1940.
 During the Great Patriotic War, the village was occupied by Germans from November 1, 1941, to April 10, 1944.
 In May 1944, the native population was deported.
 Azovske became an urban-type settlement in 1957, and in 1962 the district of the same name was dissolved and most of its territory was incorporated into the Dzhankoi Raion.

+In 2014, it was invaded by Russia.